inwaves/inwaves.github.io/_pages/now.md

 interpretability](https://www.alignmentforum.org/posts/EbL5W5ccwfbqFiYBJ/auditing-games-for-high-level-interpretability-1) on the alignment forum.

 01/07/22
-- I moved to the SF Bay Area, to participate in two research/engineering programmes: the Machine Learning for Aligmment Theory Scholarship from the Stanford Existential Risk Initiative, and the ML for Alignment Bootcamp organised by Redwood Research.
+- I moved to the SF Bay Area to participate in two research/engineering programmes: the Machine Learning for Aligmment Theory Scholarship from the Stanford Existential Risk Initiative, and the ML for Alignment Bootcamp organised by Redwood Research.